The Tahuayo Lodge Tour

 After your time in the lowland Amazon Rainforest, you will head to Puerto Maldonado for your return flight to Cusco or onwards to Lima.

 The Manu Explorer Tour

-A similar experience to the Macaw and Tapir lick tour with a similar structure on a shorter time frame, the Manu Explorer Tour takes from the Andes to the lowland Amazon Rainforest and into the Reserved Zone of Manu National Park.
+A similar experience to the Macaw and Tapir lick tour on a shorter time frame, the Manu Explorer Tour takes from the Andes to the lowland Amazon Rainforest and into the Reserved Zone of Manu National Park.

 The tour operates from March to December and begins in Cusco.
 As you traverse the different habitats, you will see a diversity of fantastic wildlife, from the woolly monkeys and cock of the rock birds at the Cock of the Rock lodge, to the macaws and giant river otters in the Amazon Rainforest lowlands.